Parent & Tot

 Potentially life-saving skills will be taught when the child has had adequate training with the pre-requisites.
 These skills are only taught when the child is comfortable and ready.
 The technical maneuvers are never taught prematurely or inappropriately introduced.
 The progression to the mastery of the safety skills includes water adjustment, blowing bubbles, kicking, getting comfortable with having water poured on face, facial immersion, and elementary swimming movements both underwater and at the surface.

 There are two basic safety skills we teach through the progression of exercises and activities we work on every class.

 These skills all take a lot of practice but can be successfully mastered if you pursue continued, qualified instruction.
 So at what age can they do what?
-Well that does depend on how much practice they've had, but if they stick with the program we have found the following to be fairly accurate:
+Check out The Swim Professor’s blog for video examples of what toddlers and young children are capable of learning at different ages.

 We have found that by eight (8) months, a baby can begin to learn to hold his/her breath and be comfortable enough in the water that in the case of an accidental water entry, it may buy the parent a few valuable extra seconds.
 At nineteen (19) months, a toddler who has had significant practice time can begin to learn to return to the side of the pool.
 By twenty-four (24 )months, this skill could be executed with ease.